robmarshall/gatsby-gravityforms-component/README.md

 1. In your projects /src folder, add a folder called "lambda"
 2. Create a file inside called "newGfEntry.js"
-3. Copy the following code into that file
+3. Copy the code from /examples/lambda/newGfEntry.js into that file

-``js
-// Example function will go here once I have made it.
-// If you fancy taking over and sending a PR, I will be happy...

-``

 4. Make sure all environment variables at the top of the code have been updated with yours.
 5. Add a folder at the root of your project called "built-lambda"
 6. Create a file at the root of your project called netlify.toml